kanini/pinpoint/README.md

 This repo hosts **pinpoint.ts**, a cross-platform script that bulk geocodes U.S. street addresses.
-It reads addresses from a CSV file, looks up their coordinates with [Nominatim](https://nominatim.org/) by default (or another service if you set `GEOCODER_URL`), and writes results to a GeoJSON file.
+It reads addresses from a CSV file, looks up their coordinates with [Nominatim](https://nominatim.org/) by default (or another service if you set `GEOCODER_URL`), and writes results to GeoJSON and SQL files.

 ### Requirements
 - [Bun](https://bun.sh/)